What is the timeline for the selection of Organizing Corps 2020?

 Is English proficiency required?

 Yes, corps members must be fluent in spoken and written English as all Organizing Corps 2020 programming will be conducted in English.
-Second or third languages are a plus!

 Is there an age requirement?